-This option would approve the use of a maximized retention model with electronic monitoring for sectors to use in place of at-sea monitors, in which EM runs on 100 percent of trips and verifies that all allocated groundfish are landed, paired with dockside monitoring for catch verification.
-For this approach, vessels would be required to land all allocated groundfish of all sizes, i.e. no discarding of non-prohibited fish.
+This option would approve the use of a maximized retention model with electronic monitoring for sectors to use in place of human at-sea monitors, in which EM runs on 100 percent of trips and verifies that all allocated groundfish are landed, paired with dockside monitoring for catch verification.
+For this approach, vessels would be required to land all allocated groundfish of all sizes, i.e. only prohibited fish could be discarded.
 This would eliminate the need to monitor allocated groundfish discards at sea, as these would now be retained and accounted for dockside.
 All allocated groundfish species would be retained and accounted for through dealer reports and verified by dockside monitoring.
 Discards of prohibited groundfish stocks would still need to be monitored and accounted for.
-The vessel operator must discard all allocated groundfish, keeping the sublegal groundfish separate for accounting.
+The vessel operator must discard all allowable discards within view of the camera.
+The vessel operator must sort the catch and retain all allocated groundfish, keeping the sublegal groundfish separate for accounting.